beuted/typescript-workshop/02-why-typescript/README.md

 # Why Typescript

-There are a lot of options available to frontend devs today: ES5, ES6 (Babel), TypeScript, Dart, CoffeeScript, PureScript, Elm, etc..
+There are a lot of options available to front-end devs today: ES5, ES6 (Babel), TypeScript, Dart, CoffeeScript, PureScript, Elm, etc..
 So why TypeScript?

 ## What is typescript ?